Skip to contents

 auto

-This option automatically selects one of the above packages depending on whether the output is to the screen (huxtable), HTML (gt), or LaTeX (kableExtra).
+auto is the default option.
+It automatically selects one of the above packages depending on whether the output is to the screen (huxtable), HTML (gt), or PDF (kableExtra).

 set_opts(output = "auto")

-#> * Printing with huxtable for screen, gt for HTML, or kableExtra for LaTeX.
+#> * Printing with huxtable for screen, gt for HTML, or kableExtra for PDF.

 Screen output (this should use huxtable):